imxugan/CSGO-Skill/extra/Guides/equipment_guide.md

 > | :---:  | :---: |  :---:  |    :---:     |     :---:      |       :---:       |
 > | 3.07s  | 82.5% |  0.54s  |    156m      |      548m      |        458m       |

 **Gun Stategy**: Spray corners, walls, and corridors where enemies may be.
 Position yourself like you would an AWP, but play much more aggressively.
 Don't buy this gun, the only time you should possess one is by picking it up from a fallen enemy who DID buy the gun.
-Please, have honor!
+Please, for honor!
 <br/><br/>

 ## Gear

 ### Kevlar Vest
-Adds armor to the player, shielding only the chest from some damage.
+Adds armor to the player, shielding only the chest from some bullet damage.
 Greatly reduces High Explosive Grenade damage.

 *Body protection against projectiles and explosives.*